minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

       .. code-block:: shell

-         mc admin replicate remove <ALIAS> --force
+         mc admin replicate remove ALIAS PEER_TO_REMOVE --force

+      - Replace ``ALIAS`` with the :ref:`alias <ref>` of any peer site in the replication configuration.

+      - Replace ``PEER_TO_REMOVE`` with the alias of the peer site to remove.

+      All healthy peers in the site replication configuration update to remove the specified peer automatically.

-      The ``--force`` flag is required to removes the site from the site replication configuration.
+      MinIO requires the ``--force`` flag to remove the peer from the site replication configuration.

 .. _minio-site-replication-status-tutorial: